 Phonics, Reading and Handwriting Schemes

-At Crakehall Church of England Primary School we use a range of schemes to help our children learn.
+At Crakehall CE Primary School we use a range of programmes and resources to help our children learn.

-Further up the school children have regular spelling lessons to teach the rules or conventions of spelling.
-The spelling programme is based around the National Curriculum’s spelling appendix for each year group and children learn, consolidate and extend their knowledge through a range of engaging activities.
+From Year 2, children have regular spelling lessons to teach the rules or conventions of spelling.
+The spelling programme is based around the National Curriculum’s spelling appendix for each year group and children learn, consolidate, and extend their knowledge through a range of engaging activities.

-The handwriting used at Crakehall Church of England Primary School is based on the Nelson Handwriting Scheme.
-This scheme ensures the children learn to join their handwriting during Year 1 and have developed their own individual style by the time they leave school in Year 6.
+The handwriting used at Crakehall Primary is based on the Nelson Handwriting Scheme.
+This scheme ensures the children learn to join their handwriting during Year 2 and have developed their own individual style by the time they leave school in Year 6.

-At Crakehall Church of England Primary School we actively encourage reading for pleasure, as well as using the reading scheme to progress the children’s reading skills.
-Celebration Assemblies are used to highlight children who have excelled at their reading or have read widely at home throughout the previous week.
+At Crakehall we actively encourage reading for pleasure, as well as using Group Reading sessions to progress the children’s reading skills.
+Celebration Assemblies are used to highlight and reward children who have excelled at their reading or have read widely at home throughout the previous week.
 Children are encouraged to share book recommendations and talk about their reading experiences, understanding that their opinions are valued and appreciated.
 We encourage our school staff to read widely too and have our own Synergy Schools Staff Book Club that meets half termly.